 You should read more on Sudo by checking out it's man page:

-By default, the initial user created by the Ubuntu installer is a member of the group "sudo" which is added to the file /etc/sudoers as an authorized sudo user.
-If you wish to give any other account full root access through sudo, simply add them to the sudo group.
+By default, the initial user created by the Ubuntu installer is a member of the group "admin" which is added to the file /etc/sudoers as an authorized sudo user.
+If you wish to give any other account full root access through sudo, simply add them to the admin group.

 Adding and Deleting Users